Scheduled MonumentsEnglandCore part of Wetherby Castle, 240m north west of Wetherby Bridge

 What is Core part of Wetherby Castle, 240m north west of Wetherby Bridge?

-Core part of Wetherby Castle is a Norman motte-and-bailey fortification situated in North Yorkshire.
+The core part of Wetherby Castle is a substantial Norman fortification situated approximately 240 metres north-west of Wetherby Bridge in Yorkshire.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1433268.

 Who is responsible for protecting Core part of Wetherby Castle, 240m north west of Wetherby Bridge?